-An electricity transmission company will provide such information as is reasonably necessary for a landowner to understand when and why proposed access to the landowner's property is required.
+An electricity transmission company will provide such information as is necessary for a landowner to understand when and why proposed access to the landowner's property is required.
+Direct stakeholders to this statement of expectations and to related published information.